Noom at $60/month: is there a better alternative in 2026?

 | Weight Tracking |

-Why FoodCraft is the Ideal Alternative to Noom
+Why FoodCraft is the ideal alternative to Noom

-The AI Coach, not a disguised chatbot
+An AI coach, not a disguised chatbot

 Adapted recipes, not colors